 This way, any time someone wants to make recurring donations to your organization, their payment will process automatically according to the time interval you offered on your form.

-Before adding your donation form to your website, make sure to test it to make sure everything processes correctly.
+Before adding your donation form to your website, test it to make sure everything is processed correctly.

-For help with this, we have documentation walking you through how to test Stripe payments before accepting actual payments.
+Documentations are walking you through how to test Stripe payments before accepting actual payments for help with this.

 This features are available with the PRO version of WPforms.